gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 #### Derivative of a tensor operation: the gradient
 A *gradient* is the derivative of a tensor operation.
 It's the generalization of the concept of derivatives to functions of multidimensional inputs: that is, to functions that take tensors as inputs.
+#### Stochastic gradient descent
+Given a differentiable function, it's theoretically possible to find its minimum analytically: it's known that a function's minimum is a point where the derivative is 0, so all you have to do is find all the points where the derivative goes to 0 and check for which of these points the function has the lowest value.

+The term *stochastic* refers to the fact that each batch of data is drawn at random (*stochastic* is a scientific synonym of *random*).